 It is obvious that, in our society, discrimination is usually far more nefarious than believing that Hungarians love bowties.
 Discrimination harms people, sometimes kills people; and discrimination causes systematic injustice.
 My argument is that to prove any policy or idea is intrinsicallydiscriminatory requires proving that it asserts something empirically false.

 Examples are depressingly numerous.
 Legal segregation in the United States was based on the premise that there existed a fundamental difference between blacks and whites, a difference that justified different treatment and physical separation.
 Similarly, Aristotle argued that slavery was legitimate because some people were born slaves: they were intrinsically slavish.
 Now, both of these ideas are empirically false.
-They assert things about reality that are either meaningless, untestable, or contrary to the evidence; and so any actions predicated on these ideas will be discriminatory—and horrific.
+They assert things about reality that are either meaningless, untestable, or contrary to the evidence; and so any actions predicated on these ideas will be discriminatory—and, as it turned out, horrific.